Freddis/snap-on-openapi/README.md

 You don't have to think twice when you decide on the shape of the routes.
 Just put `/` if you don't want this RoutePart to have any effect.

+> [!NOTE]
->This is possible because it's a REST API and API routing is far more simplistic than website routing.
+> This is possible because it's a REST API and API routing is far more simplistic than website routing.

 There are three kinds of RoutePath used for every route:
 1. Base path, which defines the path where OpenAPI sits relative to the domain name of the application.
 Usually, it's something like `/api` or `/api/v1`.